Trump administration says it seized oil tanker off Venezuela coast

 “There aren’t many details about the seizure of this tanker, apart from the president’s confirmation,” said Hanna.

-But, he added, the seizure is likely to escalate an already volatile situation in the Caribbean.
+But, Hanna added, the seizure is likely to escalate an already volatile situation in the Caribbean.

 “This does mark a massive escalation in terms of US action against Venezuela.
-It has been reported that President Trump has been pondering for weeks now what kind of action to take in Venezuela and has been very clear that he is contemplating regime change,” he added.
+It has been reported that President Trump has been pondering for weeks now what kind of action to take in Venezuela and has been very clear that he is contemplating regime change,” he said.

+But the US has taken action to seize high-value materials linked to Venezuela in the past.
+In February 2024, under then-President Joe Biden, the US seized a cargo plane Iran allegedly sold to Venezuela, claiming it violated sanctions on Tehran.

+Then, a year later, the Trump administration seized a Dassault Falcon 2000EX jet linked to a state-run oil company in Venezuela, also claiming sanctions violations, this time against restrictions on the South American country.